segmentio/segment-docs/src/connections/destinations/catalog/adwords-remarketing-lists/index.md

 You can use Engage to create a detailed profile of your most loyal customers (sometimes called a “seed audience”) and then send this list of customers to Google.
 In Google, you can then use Google's [Similar Audience](https://support.google.com/google-ads/answer/7151628?hl=en-AU){:target="_blank”} features to find similar users to target.
 For example, you might want to create a group of high-value users who have spent a certain amount of money on your product, and then use Similar Audiences to find users who might also spend that much.

 > note ""
-> **Note:** A “seed audience” must have at least 100 members for Google's Similar Audience feature to function.
+> A “seed audience” must have at least 100 members for Google's Similar Audience feature to function.

 ### Remarketing audiences